LukeDerryNZ/PID_Controller/README.md

 - pwmGen.c + pwmGen.h
 - README.md

-NB: I assumed that the buttons2 and cirBufT files were not altered.
+NB: I assume that the buttons2 and cirBufT files were not altered.
 ________________________________________________________________________________

 .